 The illustration above shows core CLIP idea: keep encoders separate, normalize both outputs, then judge whether image and text land near each other in one shared space.

-Think of this process like matching warehouse photos to their correct captions.
+The training process resembles matching data-center photos to their correct captions.
 For every image, the model must pick the correct caption out of thousands of incorrect ones.

-Let's walk through a tiny batch first, because the pattern is easier to see with real numbers.
+A tiny batch makes the pattern easier to see with real numbers.
 Suppose you have 3 images and 3 captions:

 | Image | Caption |